Aaron Donald: 2019

-During Week 3 against the Cleveland Browns, Donald recorded his first sack of the season on Baker Mayfield in the 20–13 road victory.
-However, six days after the game, he was fined $21,056 for a roughing the passer hit on Mayfield.
-Three weeks later against the 49ers, Donald sacked Jimmy Garoppolo twice in the 20–7 loss.
-In the next game against the Atlanta Falcons, Donald recorded a strip sack on Matt Ryan and recovered the football in the 37–10 road victory.
-During Week 11 against the Bears on Sunday Night Football, Donald recorded two sacks, four tackles, and a pass defensed in a 17–7 victory, earning NFC Defensive Player of the Week honors.
-During Week 16 against the 49ers, he sacked Garoppolo 1.5 times during a 34–31 road loss.
-Donald was selected for the 2020 Pro Bowl after finishing the 2019 season with 48 tackles, 12.5 sacks, two pass deflections, two forced fumbles, and a fumble recovery in 16 games and starts.
-He earned First Team All-Pro honors.
-He was ranked third by his fellow players on the NFL Top 100 Players of 2020.
+During Week 3 against the Browns on Sunday Night Football, Donald recorded four tackles and his first sack of the season on Baker Mayfield in the 20–13 road victory.
+However, Donald was later fined $21,056 for a roughing-the-passer hit on Mayfield.
+Three weeks later against the 49ers, Donald had seven tackles and sacked Jimmy Garoppolo twice (one was a strip-sack) in the 20–7 loss.
+In the next game against the Falcons, Donald recorded two tackles along with a strip-sack on Matt Ryan and recovered the football during the 37–10 road victory.

+During a Week 8 24–10 victory over the Cincinnati Bengals in London, Donald had three solo tackles and sacked Andy Dalton once.
+Following a Week 9 bye, the Rams went on the road to face the Steelers.
+Donald finished the 17–12 loss with six tackles and sacked Mason Rudolph once.
+In the next game against the Bears on Sunday Night Football, Donald recorded four tackles, two sacks, and a pass deflection during the 17–7 victory.
+He was named NFC Defensive Player of the Week for his performance.